MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ## Examples
 ### Example 1
-Retrieve a room or workspace using its smtp address identifier.
+This example returns a room or workspace using its smtp address identifier.
 ```powershell
 Get-PlaceV3 -Identity smtp@domain.com
 ```

 ### Example 2
-Retrieve a place based on its type.
-This example returns all buildings.
+This example returns all places of a certain type.
 ```powershell
 Get-PlaceV3 -Type Building
 ```

 ### Example 3
-Retrieve the PlaceId based on the place name and type.
+This example returns the PlaceId based on a place name and type.
 ```powershell
 Get-PlaceV3 -Type Building | Where-Object -Property DisplayName -eq 'Pine Valley' | fl PlaceId
 ```

 ### Example 4
-Find all places whose ancestor is a specific place.
-For example, if you have a building with PlaceId 86897e93-bcef-4c05-af9d-45116dda791f, you can find all rooms and floors associated to that building with the below command.
+This example returns all places whose ancestor is a specific place.
 ```powershell
 Get-PlaceV3 -AncestorId 86897e93-bcef-4c05-af9d-45116dda791f
 ```